 - Place the monitor directly under your pecs with the Sole logo in the center.
 (You can wear it both over a shirt or directly against your skin.)

-- Secure the end pieces so the strap is comfortably snug.
+- Secure the end peices so the strap is comfortable snug.

 - Make sure the monitor is within range of the elliptical.